-- 4. Using a flat-head screwdriver or similar tool, move the brake-shift interlock actuator spindle toward the left, apply the brake and shift the transmission into N (Neutral).
+4. Using a flat-head screwdriver or similar tool, move the brake-shift interlock actuator spindle toward the left, apply the brake, place the key in the on position and shift the transmission into N (Neutral).

-- 5. Start the vehicle.
+5. Start the vehicle.

-- 6. Reinstall the access plug.
+6. Reinstall the access plug.